spiccolroaz/CCI_extractor/README.md

 # CCI_extractor
-A matlab script to extract CCI data using OPeNDAP access.
+A script to extract CCI data using OPeNDAP data access protocol.

-This is a simple matlab script based on the OPeNDAP data access protocol to extract and download data from the ESA Climate Change Initiative (CCI) dataset.
+This is a simple script based on the OPeNDAP data access protocol to extract and download data from the ESA Climate Change Initiative (CCI) dataset.
 The user can define:
 - the period of interest (years)
 - the lake/region of interest (lat/lon extent)
 - the variables of interest (see list below)

-The script can be easily translated into other languages (e.g., Python, R).
-Scheduled to be done.
+The script is currently available in matlab.
+The skeleton of an R version is also available and will be completed soon.
+A Python version will be provided as well.

 General notes:
 - the use of quality flags and uncertainty estimates is always highly recommended